Wesleyan University Scott Plous's Homepage Return to SPN Homepage Return to SPN Homepage

 • 2002: UnderstandingPrejudice.org (anti-bias site)

-All told, the Network's pages are now viewed an average of more than 70,000 times per day by people in over 100 countries -- a total of more than 130 million page views since SPN was created.
-The crew running SPN is relatively small, consisting of Dr. Plous (webmaster), David Jensenius (system administrator), Mike Lestik (web designer and programmer), and a few dedicated student assistants.
-To learn more about SPN, please click on one of the topics highlighted on this page.
+All told, the Network's pages are now viewed an average of more than 20,000 times per day by people in over 100 countries -- a total of more than 387 million page views since SPN was created.
+The crew running SPN is relatively small, consisting of Dr. Plous (Executive Director), Christine Kozin (Director of Technology), and a few dedicated student interns.
+To learn more about SPN, please click on one of the topics highlighted on this page or visit the Network's Facebook page.

 Return to Top